Leadership · Delivery · Accessibility

 Current role

-I currently work at Deque Systems as a Strategic Accessibility Training Consultant, focusing on enterprise accessibility training, program design, and scalable delivery frameworks.
+I work at Deque Systems as a Strategic Accessibility Training Consultant.
+My focus is enterprise accessibility training and program design.

 Operating model